-All those are great ways to stretch your dollars.
-But what if you reduced your trips to the grocery store and minimized your Amazon pantry purchases?
+Those are all great ways to stretch your dollars.
+But what if you could reduce the number of trips you make to the grocery store?
 How about squeezing a couple more years out of your car?

-Sometimes, the best way to save money is to simply to buy less.
-We can help you do that with the following 20 tips for making the stuff you already own last longer.
+Sometimes, the best way to save money is to simply to buy less, or buy less often.
+You can do that with the following tips for making the stuff you already own last longer.

 5 hacks for the kitchen